Kochen-Specker Contextuality: Advanced topics and methods

 By constructing the POVMs $\tilde P_i =\{\ketbrac{v_i}, \openone- \ketbrac{v_i}\}$ and considering the initial state $\rho=\ketbrac{\psi}$, one obtains $\mean{\tilde P_i}_\rho= |\mean{\psi |v_i}|^2$ and $\mean{\tilde P_i \tilde P_j}_\rho =\bra{\psi} \tilde P_i \tilde P_j \ket{\psi}=0$, whenever $(i,j)\in E$.
 As a consequence, one obtains

 giving a violation of the noncontextuality inequality in Eq.~\eqref{eq:nc_alpha}.

-In addition to classical, quantum and GPT bounds for a given expression, the exclusivity graph approach also allows for the definition of the set of their correlations through the notions of {\it stable set polytope} STAB$(G)$, {\it theta body} TH$(G)$, and {\it clique constrained stable set polytope} QSTAB$(G)$, of a given exclusivity graph $G$, see \citet{CSWPRL2014,Amaral2018Book} for a detailed discussion.
-These sets are closely related to the quantities $\alpha, \theta$ and $\alpha^*$ defined above:
+In addition to classical, quantum and GPT bounds for a given expression, the exclusivity graph approach also allows for the definition of the set of their correlations through the notions of stable set polytope STAB$(G)$, theta body TH$(G)$, and clique constrained stable set polytope QSTAB$(G)$ of a given exclusivity graph $G$; see \citet{CSWPRL2014,Amaral2018Book} for a detailed discussion.
+These sets are closely related to the previously defined quantities $\alpha, \vartheta$ and $\alpha^*$:

-In other words, STAB$(G)$ is given by the probability vectors in the convex hull of the deterministic assignments respecting exclusivity, i.e., of $1$ to all the elements of an independent (or {\it stable}) set and $0$ to the other elements, as in Eq.~\eqref{eq:inde_num}; TH$(G)$ is given by the assignment coming from the a vector $\ket{\psi}$ and the vectors of an orthogonal representation of $\overline{G}$, as in Eq.~\eqref{eq:lov}; and QSTAB$(G)$ is the set of probability assignments such that the sum of probability on each clique is bounded by $1$ as in Eq.~\eqref{eq:frac_pack}.
-Interestingly, these sets can also be characterized in terms of the quantities $\alpha,\theta,\alpha^*$, but in a reverse order w.r.t. what we have seen above \cite{AcinCMP2015}, arising from a dual approach in their description~\cite{Grotschel1993,Knuth1994}.
+In other words, STAB$(G)$ is given by the probability vectors in the convex hull of the deterministic assignments respecting exclusivity, i.e., of $1$ to all the elements of an independent (or stable) set and $0$ to the other elements, as in Eq.~\eqref{eq:inde_num}; TH$(G)$ is given by the assignment coming from a vector $\ket{\psi}$ and the vectors of an orthogonal representation of $\overline{G}$, as in Eq.~\eqref{eq:lov}; and QSTAB$(G)$ is the set of probability assignments such that the sum of probability on each clique is bounded by $1$ as in Eq.~\eqref{eq:frac_pack}.
+These sets can also be characterized in terms of the quantities $\alpha,\vartheta$ and $\alpha^*$, but in reverse order with respect to what we have seen \cite{AcinCMP2015}, arising from a dual approach in their description~\cite{Grotschel1993,Knuth1994}.

-The notion of the stable set polytope STAB$(G)$ and the theta body TH$(G)$ also allowed to find the minimal Greenberger-Horne-Zeilinger-like proof of contextuality.
-This was then shown to imply that the 18 vectors found by \citet{Cabello:1996PLA}, see also Fig.~(\ref{fig:cab18}), is the minimal Kochen Specker set \cite{Xu:2020PRL}.
+The notion of the stable set polytope STAB$(G)$ and the theta body TH$(G)$ also allowed the minimal Greenberger-Horne-Zeilinger-like proof of contextuality to be found.
+This was then shown to imply that the 18 vectors found by \citet{Cabello:1996PLA}, see also Fig.~(\ref{fig:cab18}), is the minimal Kochen-Specker set \cite{Xu:2020PRL}.